mpetazzoni/leaflet-gpx/README.md

 }).addTo(map);
 ```

-Displaying the GPX track is as easy as:
+Displaying a GPX track on it is as easy as:

 ```javascript
 var gpx = '...'; // URL to your GPX file or the GPX itself